Goldfinch2/VectorPie/README.md

    - **OFFLINE** — the Pi could not reach the update server
 4. When an update is available, press Select again to apply it.
 The row progresses through **DOWNLOADING → VERIFYING → APPLYING**, then the Pi reboots into the new version automatically.

-The full update typically takes a few minutes depending on your network speed.
+The full update typically takes a 10-15 minutes depending on your network speed and backup size.
 Keep the Pi powered throughout — the update is safe to interrupt with power loss (the previous version is preserved until the new one boots successfully), but waiting it out is simpler.

 ### What carries over